-On Holy Thursday remembers the Last Supper of Jesus with his apostles; During Good Friday there are representations-in many parts of Mexico-of the Via Crucis (or path to the cross) since Jesus Christ is condemned to death until the moment he is crucified and buried in the tomb.
+On Holy Thursday remember the Last Supper of Jesus with his apostles; During Good Friday there are representations in many parts of Mexico of the Via Crucis (or path to the cross) since Jesus Christ is condemned to death until the moment he is crucified and buried in the tomb.

 During the Sabbath of Glory, the day between the death and resurrection of Christ, solemnity, and respect are sought.
 Finally, on Easter Sunday, the maximum event for Christians is celebrated: the Resurrection.

 In general terms, in many parts of the country the drama of the Passion and Death of Christ is staged, following a general script whose characters include Jesus - alive or in image -, Roman centurions, Jews, and Pharisees, and the twelve apostles represented by children or young people